cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 and calls Open with the provided ciphertext.
 If the AEAD authentication passes, then the signature is valid.

-This scheme is really just a re-use of the authentication scheme underlying the AEAD algorithm in use, but using the KEM to establish a one-time authentication key from a pair of KEM public keys.
+This scheme re-uses the authentication scheme underlying the AEAD algorithm in use, while using the KEM to establish a one-time authentication key from a pair of KEM public keys.

 # Message Encoding